-- 3 tbsp cashew, sunflower or almond butter
+- 3 tablespoons cashew, sunflower or almond butter

-- Garnish: 3-4 button mushrooms, fresh sprigs of thyme, black pepper
+- For garnish: 4-5 button mushrooms sliced and pan-fried, fresh sprigs of thyme, black pepper

-- Place dried porcini mushrooms in a small bowl with boiling water and soak for 15-20 minutes.
-Once softened, strain but reserve the liquid and dice the mushrooms.
+- Place the dried porcini mushrooms in a small bowl with boiling water and soak for 10-15 minutes.
+Once softened, strain but reserve the liquid, and dice the mushrooms.

-- While porcini mushrooms are soaking, heat butter or ghee in a large heavy saucepan and sauté diced leek and celery until soft and golden, about 5-7 minutes.
+- While the porcini mushrooms are soaking, heat butter or ghee in a large heavy saucepan and sauté the diced leek and celery until soft and golden, about 5-7 minutes.

-- Add garlic, thyme, mushrooms and sweet potatoes and stir for a minute until slightly golden as well.
+- Add the garlic, thyme, fresh mushrooms and sweet potatoes and stir for a minute until slightly golden as well.

-- Finally transfer to a blender or food processor or use a hand-held puree stick right in the saucepan (off the heat though).
-Add lemon juice and nut butter and process until well pureed.
-Taste and season with sea salt if needed, depends on the stock you used.
-You can also add a little extra lemon juice if you like a bit more zing.
+- Finally transfer to a blender or food processor or use a hand-held immersion stick blender right in the saucepan (off the heat though).
+Add the lemon juice and nut butter and process until well pureed.
+Taste and season with extra sea salt, if needed (depends on the type of stock you used).
+You can also add a little extra lemon juice, if you like a bit more zing.
 If the soup is too thick, you can dilute it with a little warm water.

 - One last step!
-Slice the remaining 5 mushrooms and pan fry them in a little coconut oil or butter until browned and season with a little sea salt.
+Slice the remaining 4-5 mushrooms and panfry them in a little coconut oil or butter until browned and season with a little sea salt.
 Use those and the fresh thyme sprigs to garnish the soup when served.

 Share this delicious soup on Pinterest from here.